fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     For simplicity, we will consider only one-month-ahead forecasts.
 We will use the random forest model for predicting next month's inflation based on the past values of all FRED-MD indicators, including the past inflation.
-We will evaluate the model using an expanding window approach: on each month we train the model using all the data available up to that month, and generate the forecast for next month.
+We will evaluate the model using an expanding window approach: on each month we will train the model using all the data available up to that month, and generate the forecast for next month.
 We use the data from January 2015 to January 2024 for our analysis.
-Our findings indicate that the random forest model outperforms the AR model under all considered error metrics
     </p>

 ******************************************